-For the Teacher
+For the Teachers

-• KEY - Will it Crash? - Answer Key
+• KEY - Will it Crash? - 2018 - Answer Key

 - Will it Crash?
-Activity Guide Make a Copy - - Annotated Pseudocode: if-statements and Robot - Resource Make a Copy - - Breakdown If-statements explained -Resource Make a Copy -
+Activity Guide Make a Copy • - Annotated Pseudocode: if-statements and Robot - Resource Make a Copy - - Breakdown If-statements explained -Resource Make a Copy - statements".

-- Conditionals Statements that only run under certain conditions. - If-Statement The common programming structure that implements "conditional statements".
+- Conditionals Statements that only run when certain conditions are true. - If-Statement The common programming structure that implements "conditional